eccles/hestia/backups/README.md

 # Backups

-This directory contains the necessary files to configure external backup disks that regularly backups the main storage filesytem on to external USB disk.
+This directory contains the necessary files to configure external backup disks that regularly backup the main storage filesytem on to an external USB disk.

-The external backup disk has an encrypted partition that has a LABELLED filesyatem.
+The external backup disk has an encrypted partition that has a LABELLED filesystem.
 The label is 'Backup'.

 The drive is mounted and unmounted on the /Backup mount point which must be created